Bob Falkenburg

-Robert Falkenburg (January 29, 1926 – January 6, 2022) was an American amateur tennis player and entrepreneur.
-He is best known for winning the Men's Singles at the 1948 Wimbledon Championships and for introducing soft ice cream and American fast food to Brazil in 1952.
+Robert Falkenburg (January 29, 1926 – January 6, 2022) was a Brazilian-American amateur tennis player and entrepreneur.
+He is best known for winning the Men's Singles at the 1948 Wimbledon Championships and introducing soft ice cream and American fast food to Brazil in 1952.
 He founded the Brazilian fast food chain Bob's.

 Early life

 Falkenburg was born in New York City on January 29, 1926, and grew up in Los Angeles, California, in a tennis-playing family.
 His parents, Eugene "Genie" Lincoln Falkenburg (an engineer involved in the construction of Hoover Dam) and Marguerite "Mickey" Crooks Falkenburg were amateur tennis players.
 While employed by Westinghouse, Eugene was transferred to South America, where he moved with his wife and three children to São Paulo, Brazil.
 There Mickey won the state tennis championship in 1927.
 Mickey was always involved in tennis.
 In The Game: My 40 Years in Tennis, tennis champion Jack Kramer wrote that Mickey Falkenburg was "the first person to ever suggest to him the idea of a team-tennis league," a league which he later created.
 Bob's sister, Jinx Falkenburg, an American film star/model and radio and television talk show host, was also an amateur tennis player and his brother Tom had a successful tennis career as well.

 He started to play tennis in 1936 when he was 10 years old.
 Like other players from Southern California, he frequently played at the Los Angeles Tennis Club, located very close to his family's home.
 Bob also played at the Bel-Air Country Club where he won the junior tennis tournament in 1937.
 As a youngster, he participated in different tournaments around the city.